lruehle/R_AgathaChristie/README.md

 Maybe every third book contains a female murderer that strangels at least 5 people, but only if Hercule Poirot investigates?
 Answers to these highly important questions can soon be found in this R script.
 Enjoy!

+Difficulties so far are connected to the dataset not containing all books and containing Data concerning different levels, as described above.
+Some of these difficulties have been resolved in this script, if it was necessary for the plots.
+If you use this set/script for your own projects, check out the dataframes before using them.

 Created for the Course "Datenanalyse mit R" - Sommersemester 2022, taught by Dr. Jürgen Hermes at the University of Cologne